ehayik/jfx-playground/README.md

 1. Clone the repository `git clone git@github.com:ehayik/jfx-playground.git`
 2. Open the project folder.
-3. Run `mvn clean compile` to install the necessary dependencies from the POM file.
+3. Run `./mvnw compile` to install the necessary dependencies from the POM file.

 ### Running locally